croquet/croquet/historic/sdk/README.md

     }
 }
 ```
-This illustrates an important feature of _Croquet_: **The view can read directly from the model at any time.** The view doesn't need to receive an event from the model to update itself.
+This illustrates an important feature of _Croquet_: **A view can read directly from a model at any time.** A view doesn't need to receive an event from a model to update itself.
 It can just pull whatever data it needs directly from the model whenever it wants.
-(Of course, the view shouldn't _write_ directly to the model, because that would break synchronization.)
+(Of course, a view shouldn't _write_ directly to a model, because that would break synchronization.)

-The view's `update()` method is called every time the application window requests an animation frame (usually 60 times a second).
-This allows the view to continually refresh itself even if the model is updating more slowly. `update()` receives the local system time at the start of the frame as its argument.
+The root view's [`update()`]{@link View#update} method is called every time the application window requests an animation frame (usually 60 times a second).
+This allows the view to continually refresh itself even if the models are updating more slowly. `update()` receives the local system time at the start of the frame as its argument.

+If your app uses more than one view, you root view's `update` method needs to call all other views' `update`.

+See {@link View} for the full class documentation.

 # Events

-Even though the view can read directly from the model, the primary way the model and the view communicate is through events.
+Even though views can read directly from their model, the primary way models views communicate is through events.

-To send an event, call `publish()`in either the model or the view:
+To send an event, call `publish()` in either the model or the view:
 ```
 publish(scope, event, data)
 ```